wpilibsuite/frc-docs/source/docs/software/networktables/creating-Sendable-classes.rst

 or off, add functions to run to set the Sendable into a safe state, set the type of the Sendable displayed on SmartDashboard, or functions to run to update the network table for things other than properties.
+If a Sendable is configured as an actuator, users will be able to control it directly through ShuffleBoard, SmartDashboard or OutlineViewer when the robot is enabled in Test mode.

 Creating a new Sendable class with SendableBuilder
 --------------------------------------------------